nschan/nf-arassembly/README.md

 There are two options when using `--hifi`, together with ONT reads, which are controlled by `--hifi_ont`:
  - If `--hifi_ont` is `false`, HiFi reads will be assembled via `hifiasm`, and used as a **scaffold** for the ONT reads assembled with `flye`, if `--scaffold_ragtag` is enabled.
 This will overide the standard procedure used in this pipeline, where the scaffolding would be done against the provided reference genome.
  - If `--hifi_ont` is `true`,  `hifiasm` will be used with `--ul` and the ONT reads will be used along the HiFi reads to assemble.
-If scaffolding against a reference is perfomed, the reference genome is used.
+If scaffolding against a reference is performed, the reference genome is used.

 Another option is to use solely HiFi reads for assembly via `--hifi --hifi_only`.